Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 Executive

-Govern what others only improve.
+Govern what others only maintain.

-Design what others only practice.
+Lead what others only react to.

 Begin the Dialogue